MicrosoftDocs/power-automate-docs/articles/desktop-flows/analyze-automation-activity-copilot.md

 - This Copilot is currently only available in Dataverse environments based in the United States.
 - Copilot may return wrong or incomplete data and fetchXml queries.
 - Copilot is initially only capable to answer questions about desktop flow activity such as errors, machines, past and current runs.
-- In multi-turn conversations we keep context of the last 5 question only.
+- In multi-turn conversations we keep context of the last five question only.
 If you encounter wrong or incomplete results, consider resetting the conversation by following these [steps](#clearing-previous-prompt-context-to-start-over).
 - For queries that return large result-sets, Copilot might not be able return or render these.

 ## See also